swiiny/blockmetrics/README.md

 ### Frontend

+- [ ] Add warning icon when data looks not up to date
 - [ ] :wheelchair: Add accessibility
 - [ ] :children_crossing: Explain engineering notation
 - [ ] :children_crossing: Explain why the weight of each property from ranking system